dagbdagb/APCnotes/README.md

 ## Configuration
-Most configuration and relevant operations for NMC can be done via CLI, but some exceptions exist.
+Most configuration and relevant operations for NMC can be done via CLI, but some notable exceptions exist.
+The most annoying ones to me are:

 - SYSLOG cannot be configured from CLI.
-- Firewall can be enabled/disabled, but configuration requires using the web UI or uploading a specifically designed text file via SCP.
+- Firewall can be enabled/disabled, but configuration requires using the web UI or uploading a specifically formatted text file via SCP.

 ## SSH / SCP